 B i o g r a p h y

 Justin Binek is an internationally recognized jazz and classical singer, pianist, and clinician/adjudicator.
-Selected as a Quarterfinalist for the 2022 GRAMMY Music Educator Award, he is also an acclaimed arranger and composer whose works, including his jazz-inspired Missa Lucis (an ecumenical mass for soloists, choir, rhythm section, and horns, premiering at Carnegie Hall in June 2022) have been published by Kerry Marsh Music and Anchor Music Publications.
+Selected as a 2022 and 2023 Quarterfinalist for the GRAMMY Music Educator Award, he is also an acclaimed arranger and composer whose works, including his jazz-inspired Missa Lucis (an ecumenical mass for soloists, choir, rhythm section, and horns that premiered at Carnegie Hall in June 2022) have been published by Kerry Marsh Music and Anchor Music Publications.
 Justin is a co-author of the upcoming Third Edition of Richard J. Lawn's Experiencing Jazz textbook (Routledge Press) , and he is a contributing author to Diana Spradling’s groundbreaking book, Jazz Singing: Developing Artistry and Authenticity and Katrien Van Opstal's Vocal Jazz Technique: The Mixing Table Model (both available from Anchor Music).
-Justin has presented numerous clinics at the JEN, IAJE, and ISME Conferences.
+Justin has presented numerous clinics and performed many times at the JEN, IAJE, and ISME Conferences.
 Justin has served as a member of the National Association for Music Education’s Council for Jazz Education, and also served on the boards of the Pennsylvania chapter of ACDA and the New Jersey Association for Jazz Education.

 "If you're into jazz vocals, pure and never simple, Justin Binek's your guy.
 We relish his intelligent approach to a lyric, his impressive scatting, and his nifty piano work."

 - Nigel Vermaas, contributing editor to Cue Media